 Remember: SASE isn’t a product, a company, or a solution.
 It’s a broad concept that invites you to think differently about how networking and security work together in the cloud era.
 Two major SASE concepts are consolidation and simplification, so it makes sense to chart a course that includes both networking and security elements from a single vendor.

 Are you feeling overwhelmed?
-Start here to learn more about the SASE concept and how it works.
-From here, you can download the full Gartner report, or request your free copy of our new ebook, Secure Access Service Edge (SASE) for Dummies.
+Start here to learn more about the SASE concept and how it works, and you can request your free copy of our new ebook, Secure Access Service Edge (SASE) for Dummies.
 In this ebook, you’ll learn about the benefits of software-defined wide area networking (SD-WAN) and how it can lower your networking service costs and improve performance.
 You’ll also learn about the best way to secure new traffic flows with cloud-delivered security.

 What are you waiting for?
 If you missed our earlier posts about how networking and security have evolved, you can catch up on your reading with the links below.